Exabeam Entity Analytics

 Behavioral Analytics for IT, IoT and OT devices and cloud storage objects

 Request a Demo

 Entity Behavior Analysis

-Threats move laterally though a network, leveraging users and machines in their search for high value data.
-Connected assets like medical equipment, machinery, and power grid infrastructure are an easy target.
-Assets require the same monitoring as humans.
-Entity Analytics establishes baseline behavior using communication patterns, ports and protocols, and operating activity — automatically identifying irregular activities indicative of a security incident.
+Attackers move laterally through a network, across users, machines and assets in their search for high value data.
+Connected assets like medical equipment, machinery, and power grid infrastructure, along with cloud assets can become an easy target.
+Assets require the same monitoring as humans, since they often control production and operations and can store sensitive corporate data including personal information, customer data or API data.
+Entity Analytics establishes baseline behavior using communication patterns, ports and protocols, and operating activity — automatically identifying irregular entity activities indicative of a security incident.

 Prebuilt Incident Timelines

-Entity Analytics automatically develops timelines of security incidents.
-Unlike competitive solutions, Exabeam timelines track lateral movement without the manual steps.
-Timelines detail what happened during an incident and identify behavioral context to determine if the activity was normal — reducing the manual efforts of your SOC as they gather evidence for their investigation.
+For all anomalies detected by Entity Analytics, Exabeam Smart Timelines, machine-built incident timelines, stitch together both the normal and abnormal behavior for machines, assets, IoT devices and cloud storage objects.
+Unlike competitive UEBA solutions, Smart Timelines display lateral movement.
+Smart Timelines detail what happened during an incident and identify behavioral context to determine if the activity was normal — reducing the manual efforts of your SOC as they gather evidence for their investigation.

 End-to-End Network Visibility